iilab/openmentoring-content/en/topics/practice-4-safe-social-networks/0-getting-started/3-learn.md

+---
+title: "Understanding how social networking sites may leave you vulnerable"
+published: true
+---
 Before you use any social networking site it is important to understand how they make you vulnerable, and then take steps to protect yourself and the people you work with.
 <br>
 This guide will help you understand the security implications of using social networking sites.